Special Discussions & Sessions

 2019 Special Discussions and Sessions

-Attendance at most sessions/discussions requires the purchase of a Day Pass or 3-Day Deluxe Pass.
+Attendance at most sessions/discussions required the purchase of a Day Pass or 3-Day Deluxe Pass.

 Keynote Address: Where Does Wisdom Reside?

 Jan 31, 9:30-10:30am

 This year’s celebratory keynote features founding director Hal Cannon’s personal journey into the fieldwork and exploration that brought an extraordinary cast of characters together to create the original Cowboy Poetry Gathering in 1985.
 Filled with voices, images and transcendent moments from the Western Folklife Center’s archive, Hal’s keynote is about preserving tradition and the quest to find truth and beauty in the creative voices of everyday people.